 It is for those folks – and the wolves – that Oregon Wild created the Wallowa Wolf Rendezvous in 2010 and has led them every year since.
 As wolves have expanded their range, we've expanded our trips.
 In 2015, we kicked off the Crater Lake Wolf Rendezvous!

-The trips - made possible by Mountain Rose Herbs - are forays into Oregon's spectacular wolf country, and have included hikes, workshops, and meetings with biologists, ranchers, photographers, Nez Perce elders, hunters, local wolf advocates, expert trackers, naturalists, photographers, and more.
+The trips are forays into Oregon's spectacular wolf country, and have included hikes, workshops, and meetings with biologists, ranchers, photographers, Nez Perce elders, hunters, local wolf advocates, expert trackers, authors, naturalists, photographers, and more.
 Trips fill almost immediately and continue to draw interest from around the world.

-In a continuing effort to educate the public about the truth about wolves, demonstrate their positive impacts, and share the incomparable landscape that is Oregon's wolf country, Oregon Wild is planning to continue the effort with more Wolf Rendezvous in 2017 and beyond.
+In a continuing effort to educate the public about the truth about wolves, demonstrate their positive impacts, and share the incomparable landscape that is Oregon's wolf country, Oregon Wild is announcing the 2018 Wallowa Wolf Rendezvous from June 21-24.
+The Crater Lake trip which usually takes place in the fall will be announced later this year.

 The four-day, three-night trips are led by Oregon Wild Staff who are also leading the pack in ensuring a meaningful recovery for Oregon's wolves.

 In previous years, trips have filled quickly and we expect that to continue.
-So read more about wolves and the Wolf Rendezvous below, but be sure to be first in line for the next trip!
+So read more about wolves and the Wolf Rendezvous below, but be sure to Sign up here!

 Learn more about wolves in Oregon: